Twelve Oaks Recovery Center helps individuals struggling with trauma and PTSD build a strong foundation for long-term recovery.

 Components of ASPIRE focus on two groups: CHOICES & OPERATION WELL-BEING

-CHOICES Group at Twelve Oaks Recovery Center in Northwest Florida
+CHOICES Group at Twelve Oaks Recovery Center near Pensacola, Florida

 A group developed to focus on the individual who has chosen to use substances to decrease the impact of the traumatic experiences on their current life.
 Substance abuse or dependence plays a critical part of the clinical picture for a significant number of survivors of abuse.
 Treatment must deal with the addiction or abuse in order for treatment of the abuse to be effective.
 In the same vein, treating only addiction for these individuals is likely to be ineffective as well.
 It is the integrated treatment that offers the most effective outcomes for both.
 The disease model of addiction at Twelve Oaks and the associated 12-step practices is synergistic to rehab treatment for trauma.
 By dealing with the core issues, our interventions for both trauma and substance abuse can be more effective.

 How an individual responds to a traumatic event involves many aspects of the individual including:

 - Personal and cultural characteristics

 - The individual’s perceptions, abilities, and skills that are available for coping with the stressors and the distress

 - The frequency, durations and intensity of the traumatic event

 - The supportive environments at the time of the trauma as well as the expectations of those in the environment